The 2026 Arnie Sweet Scholar-In-Residence Lecture Series

 About the Arnie Sweet Scholar-in-Residence Lecture Series

-Now in its 17th year, the Arnie Sweet Scholar-In-Residence program at Anshai Torah is held in memory of Arnie Sweet, who was a greatly admired leader of the Dallas Jewish community for many years.
+Now in its 14th year, the Arnie Sweet Scholar-In-Residence program at Anshai Torah is held in memory of Arnie Sweet, who was a greatly admired leader of the Dallas Jewish community for many years.

 Last year in 2025, Canadian-Israeli journalist Matti Friedman was our Arnie Sweet Lecture Series Scholar-In-Residence.
 Mr. Friedman is the award-winning author of four works of non-fiction and focused on the powerful topic about Israel - Perception and Reality, Then and Now.
-Previous Scholars include Rabbi Bradley Artson, Daniel Gordis, Yossi Klein Halevi, Dr, Laura Shaw Frank, R. Yitz Greenberg, R. Ed Feinstein, R. Donniel Hartman, R. Sharon Brous, Dr. Deborah Lipstadt, David Makovsky, R. Naomi Levy, R. Brad Hirschfield, Yehuda Kurtzer and R. Dr. Jonathan K. Crane
+Previous Scholars include Rabbi Bradley Artson, Daniel Gordis, Yossi Klein Halevi, Dr. Laura Shaw Frank, R. Yitz Greenberg, R. Ed Feinstein, R. Donniel Hartman, R. Sharon Brous, Dr. Deborah Lipstadt, David Makovsky, R. Naomi Levy, R. Brad Hirschfield, Yehuda Kurtzer and R. Dr. Jonathan K. Crane

 Sponsorship Opportunities